-Operational Command and control of resources to resolve the incident Emergency management Coordination of multi-agency resources to manage the consequences of the incident and the transition from response (including relief) to recovery
+Operational Command and control of resources to resolve the incident.
+Emergency management Coordination of multi-agency resources to manage the consequences of the incident (including relief and short-term recovery) and the transition from response to recovery.

 In the context of response, 'emergency management' is defined as (per section 3 of the Act):